frankie336/puzzles/README.md

 # Puzzle Solutions

-This repository contains solutions to various coding and mathematical puzzles from multiple sources.
+This repository contains solutions to various coding challenges.
 The solutions are written in various programming languages, as noted in the individual solution files.

 ## Getting Started